 Social Equity & Green Jobs

-To successfully implement the Climate Action Plan (CAP), economic and equity factors must be taken into consideration.
+To successfully implement the CAP, economic and equity factors must be taken into consideration.
 Low-income, minority, and other communities of concern are expected to be most impacted by future climate changes.
 Therefore, the City’s CAP includes the consideration of socially equitable climate adaptation, equitable implementation of mitigation measures, and a focus on green jobs.

 The following section provides information related to programs and projects the City has implemented that address social equity and green jobs.